CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md

 # Weight Management Board

-The Weighting Management Board allows users to efficiently manage all weight-related documents within the system.
+The Weight Management Board provides users with a centralized interface to manage all weight-related documents efficiently.

 :::note
-    Remember that only users with [Management Board privileges](../../../../administrator-guide/setting-up-the-application/overview.md) can use this option.
+    Only users with [Management Board privileges](../../../../administrator-guide/setting-up-the-application/overview.md) can access this feature.
 :::

-## Opening
+## Access

-The option is available from the main window of the application:
+Users can access the Weight Management Board from the main application window:

 ![Management Board](./media/weight-management-board/management-board-icon.webp)